-Secondary, Cumulative and Synergistic Effects
+Secondary, Cumulative and Synergistic Effects of the Site Allocations and Policies DPD

-- 25 A range of cumulative effects are predicted arising from the KCAAP, both from the cumulative impact of all developments proposed in the DPD and from impacts in combination with other plans and programmes of relevance to Wyre Forest District: - Resource Use.
+26 A range of cumulative effects are predicted arising from the Site Allocations and Policies DPD, both from the cumulative impact of all developments proposed in the DPD, and from impacts in combination with other plans and programmes of relevance to Wyre Forest District:

+- Resource Use.
 There is a strong emphasis on economic and housing growth, which is likely to lead to increased resource use including energy, water and minerals.
 The extent to which this will be offset by measures within the Core Strategy and KCAAP and Site Allocations and Policies DPDs to reduce the pressure on resource use is uncertain. - Waste generation.
 The growth and development envisaged in Wyre Forest is highly likely to lead to increased waste generation.
 Again, the Core Strategy, KCAAP and Site Allocations and Policies DPDs and the Waste Core Strategy will help to encourage waste minimisation, although the extent to which this will be able to offset the effects of growth is unclear. - Climate change.
 The strong emphasis on housing and economic growth is likely to lead to increased greenhouse gas emissions.
 Other policies are in place to promote energy efficiency, renewable energy and sustainable transport and it may be that this will enable greenhouse gas emissions to be reduced, although this is not certain. - Road networks.
 The planned housing and economic growth in the District are likely to lead to increased demand for transport.
-This could have adverse impacts on the road network, although a number of measures are planned to address this, including locating most developments in accessible locations, promotion of cycling and walking, and support

-- for rail and bus improvements.
+This could have adverse impacts on the road network, although a number of measures are planned to address this, including locating most developments in accessible locations, promotion of cycling and walking, and support for rail and bus improvements.
 It is uncertain whether or not the number of vehicles on the roads will increase significantly despite the mitigating actions. - Flooding.
 Although a large number of the proposed sites have flood risk issues, the Core Strategy contains policy requiring mitigation for any developments in areas with known flooding issues, and therefore adverse effects are unlikely. - Air quality.
-Economic and housing growth and road improvements may lead to increased road traffic, although measures to promote more sustainable transport and reduce the need to travel are likely to offset that increase.
-Air quality in the Horsefair and Welch Gate AQMAs is likely to improve. - Water quality.
+Economic and housing growth and road improvements may lead to increased road traffic, although measures to promote more sustainable transport and reduce the need to travel are likely to offset that increase. - Water quality.
 The level of growth promoted by the Site Allocations and Policies and KCAAP DPDs will increase the demand for water supply and wastewater treatment.
 There are constraints for both supply and treatment, although capacity can be provided to meet the development needs of the District. - Population.
 The communities within Wyre Forest District are likely to experience positive cumulative effects.
-The key benefits will result from the increase in employment opportunities provided, and improved residential and urban environments, good access to services and facilities and more use of sustainable transport. - Ecosystems.
+The key benefits will result from the increase in employment opportunities provided, and improved residential and urban environments, good access to services and facilities and more use of sustainable transport. - Ecosystems..
 There is potential for adverse cumulative impacts on priority species and habitats from the level of development proposed, both from recreational pressure and the cumulative impacts arising from disturbance. - Cultural heritage.
-Significant cumulative effects on designated assets are unlikely, and development provides a number of opportunities to protect and enhance designated assets. - 26 It is recommended that policy SAL.UP5 in the Site Allocations and Policies DPD be amended to explicitly require cumulative effects on species and habitats to be assessed in ecological surveys.
+Significant cumulative effects on designated assets are unlikely, and development provides a number of opportunities to protect and enhance designated assets.